purplesyringa/site/blog/the-rust-trademark-policy-is-still-harmful/index.md

 time: November 10, 2024
 discussion: https://www.reddit.com/r/rust/comments/1gnz5sm/the_rust_trademark_policy_is_still_harmful/
 intro: |
     Four days ago, the Rust Foundation [released](https://blog.rust-lang.org/2024/11/06/trademark-update.html) a new [draft](https://drive.google.com/file/d/1hjTx11Fb-4W7RQLmp3R8BLDACc7zxIpG/view) of the Rust Language Trademark Policy.
-The previous draft caused division within the community several years ago, prompting its retracting with the aim of creating a new, milder version.
+The previous draft caused division within the community several years ago, prompting its retraction with the aim of creating a new, milder version.

     Well, that failed.
 While certain issues were addressed (thank you, we appreciate it!), the new version remains excessively restrictive and, in my opinion, will harm both the Rust community as a whole *and* compiler and crate developers.
 While I expect the stricter rules to not be enforced in practice, I don't want to constantly feel like I'm under threat while contributing to the Rust ecosystem, and this is exactly what it would feel like if this draft is finalized.

     Below are some of my core objections to the draft.
 ---

 Four days ago, the Rust Foundation [released](https://blog.rust-lang.org/2024/11/06/trademark-update.html) a new [draft](https://drive.google.com/file/d/1hjTx11Fb-4W7RQLmp3R8BLDACc7zxIpG/view) of the Rust Language Trademark Policy.
-The previous draft caused division within the community several years ago, prompting its retracting with the aim of creating a new, milder version.
+The previous draft caused division within the community several years ago, prompting its retraction with the aim of creating a new, milder version.

 Well, that failed.
 While certain issues were addressed (thank you, we appreciate it!), the new version remains excessively restrictive and, in my opinion, will harm both the Rust community as a whole *and* compiler and crate developers.
 While I expect the stricter rules to not be enforced in practice, I don't want to constantly feel like I'm under threat while contributing to the Rust ecosystem, and this is exactly what it would feel like if this draft is finalized.